 Uganda is a country located in East Africa.
 It is a predominantly rural country (84% of the population live in rural areas) with one of the highest poverty levels in the world.
 The average net salary is $176 per month.
-Nevertheless, the country is now demonstrating a steady economic growth and a functioning market-based economy.
+Nevertheless, the country is now demonstrating steady economic growth and a functioning market-based economy.
 The leading economic advantages of the country are agriculture and one of the largest oil reserves in the region.
-Uganda’s GDP in 2015/2016 was $23.1 billion with the service sector, industry, agriculture and fishing being the key contributors.
+Uganda’s GDP in 2015/2016 was $23.1 billion with the service sector, industry, agriculture, and fishing being the key contributors.

 Franchising is relatively new and underdeveloped in Uganda.
 Mostly international franchising companies are present on the Ugandan market.
 The majority of operating franchises are food chains.
 Also, petrochemical franchise units operate actively within the country.

-As a currently developing country Uganda provides wide opportunities for foreign franchisers and offers liberal environment for setting up the business.
-However, the absence of specific franchise law may be viewed as a minor hindrance to this.
+As a currently developing country Uganda provides wide opportunities for foreign franchisers and offers a liberal environment for setting up the business.
+However, the absence of a specific franchise law may be viewed as a minor hindrance to this.

 Currency: Ugandan shilling